konieczkow/bitcourier/README.md

 Or install it yourself as:

-    $ gem install elchat
+    $ gem install bitcourier

 ## Usage

-Start Elchat node on port 6081 (this is the default port):
+Start Bitcourier node on port 6081 (this is the default port):

-    $ elchat node -p 6081
+    $ bitcourier node -p 6081

 ## Contributing